-Notre Dame’s McGraw faces big rebuild after title game runs
+Notre Dame’s McGraw loses 5 starters, faces big rebuild

 Long-time assistant Niele Ivey, a point guard on McGraw’s 2001 championship team, has joined the Memphis Grizzlies.

-“I told her to use her voice,” said McGraw, who made a passionate speech for women’s equality at the Final Four and saluted the NBA for “being ahead of the curve.”
+“I told her to use her voice,” said McGraw, who made a passionate speech for women’s equality at the recent Final Four and saluted the NBA for “being ahead of the curve.”
 Joining staff holdovers Carol Owens and Beth Cunningham is 2016 alum Michaela Mabrey.
 Also back on a part-time basis is Kayla McBride, a 2014 consensus All-American.

-As for McGraw herself, she shows signs of wanting to move on after 32 seasons at Notre Dame.
+As for McGraw, she shows no signs of wanting to move on after 32 seasons at Notre Dame.

 “I really didn’t want a new coach to come in and start over,” the 63-year-old McGraw said.
 “I want to leave the program in a pretty good place.
 Recruiting is going well, so we’ll see what the future holds.
 I’m not going to 70, I know that.”